wobingo/wobingo.github.io/README.md

 ```

 ## License
 Feel free to fork this and do whatever you like.
 Please don't directly copy or steal the work here.
 We're artists and we work hard to develop our craft.
-If you do make something cool with this or are just inspired by it, I'd love to hear from you at (kyle@kyledecker.me). :)
+If you do make something cool with this or are just inspired by it, I'd love to hear from you at kyle@kyledecker.me. :)